pymae/pymae.github.io/sample.md

 plt.plot(pos[::, 1], pos[::, 0], 'k-', label="Satellite Trajectory")
 ````
-Since the pos object’s array coordinates are in the system (Y, X, Z), to get the X coordinates, we need to call the “first” (in reality, the second) element in the array.
+Since `pos`'s array coordinates are in the system (Y, X, Z), to get the X coordinates, we need to call the “first” (in reality, the second) element in the array.
 Add a legend and a title, and let’s show the plot:
 ````
 plt.legend(loc="upper right")
 plt.title('Orbital Simulation')